-Chloride stress corrosion involves selective attack of the metal along grain boundaries.
+Chloride stress corrosion involves the selective attack of the metal along grain boundaries.
 The resistance of these metallic alloys to the chemical effects of corrosive agents is based on passivation.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below which it is impossible.
-But the chromium carbides may precipitate in the grain boundaries, which result in depletion of chromium in the zones close to the grain boundaries due to the diffusion rate of chromium that is slow.
-The chromium-depleted zones become less corrosion resistant than the rest of the matrix.
-In a corrosive environment the depleted areas may be activated and corrosion will occur in very narrow areas between the grains.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below is impossible.
+But the chromium carbides may precipitate in the grain boundaries, resulting in depletion of chromium in the zones close to the grain boundaries due to the slow diffusion rate of chromium.
+The chromium-depleted zones become less corrosion-resistant than the rest of the matrix.
+Depleted areas may be activated in a corrosive environment, and corrosion will occur in narrow areas between the grains.

 It has been found that this is closely associated with certain heat treatments resulting from welding.
 This can be minimized considerably by proper annealing processes.
-This form of corrosion is controlled by maintaining low chloride ion and oxygen content in the environment and use of low carbon steels.
+This form of corrosion is controlled by maintaining low chloride ion and oxygen content in the environment and using low-carbon steels.
 Ferritic stainless steels are chosen for their resistance to stress corrosion cracking, which makes them an attractive alternative to austenitic stainless steels in applications where chloride-induced SCC is prevalent.

 Protection from Corrosion

 As was written, the problem of metallic corrosion is significant.
-In economic terms, it has been estimated that approximately 5% of an industrialized nation’s income is spent on corrosion prevention and the maintenance or replacement of products lost or contaminated as a result of corrosion reactions.
-Therefore, various treatments are used to slow corrosion damage to metallic objects which are exposed to the weather, salt water, acids, or other hostile environments.
+In economic terms, it has been estimated that approximately 5% of an industrialized nation’s income is spent on corrosion prevention and the maintenance or replacement of products lost or contaminated due to corrosion reactions.
+Therefore, various treatments slow corrosion damage to metallic objects exposed to the weather, salt water, acids, or other hostile environments.
 Since there are many forms of corrosion, there are many ways to stop or mitigate corrosion.
-In every case, it depends on material to be protected and also on the environment, in which the material is used.
-Metals may be protected from corrosion by using a metal in an environment in which it is immune, by making a physical barrier between the metal and its environment, by means of an electric current, or by changing the environment.
+In every case, it depends on the material to be protected and the environment in which the material is used.
+Metals may be protected from corrosion by using metal in an environment in which it is immune, making a physical barrier between the metal and its environment, using an electric current, or changing the environment.

 - Anodization.
 Anodization is an electrolytic passivation process used to increase the thickness of the natural oxide layer on the surface of metal parts.
-A limited number of metals, such as stainless steels, can achieve passivity.
+A limited number of metals, such as stainless steel, can achieve passivity.
 The process is called anodizing because the part to be treated forms the anode electrode of an electrolytic cell.
-Aluminium alloys are usually anodized to increase corrosion resistance and to allow dyeing (colouring).
+Aluminium alloys are usually anodized to increase corrosion resistance and allow dyeing (coloring).

 - Cathodic Protection.
-Cathodic protection is a very effective way of protection from corrosion based on the use of a material that is more anodic than the metal to be protected.
-The protected metal is electrically connected to another metal that is more reactive in the particular environment.
-The metal which is less corrosive resistant becomes anode and metal with more corrosive resistance become cathode.
-The corrosion of the less corrosive resistance is usually increased and attack on more resistant material is decreased.
+Cathodic protection is a very effective way of protection from corrosion based on using a more anodic material than metal to be protected.
+The protected metal is electrically connected to another more reactive metal in the particular environment.
+The metal which is less corrosive resistant becomes an anode, and the metal with more corrosive resistance becomes a cathode.
+The corrosion of the less corrosive resistance is usually increased, and the attack on the more resistant material is decreased.
 A difference in electrical potential exists between the different metals and serves as the driving force for electrical current flow through the corrodant or electrolyte.
-Cathodic protection systems are most commonly used to protect buried or submerged metal structures from corrosion, such as steel pipelines and tanks.
+Cathodic protection systems, such as steel pipelines and tanks, are most commonly used to protect buried or submerged metal structures from corrosion.
 Magnesium, zinc, and aluminum alloys are common sacrificial anodes.
 Magnesium anodes are most commonly used for buried soil applications.
 Zinc is most often used for freshwater and saltwater marine applications.
 Aluminum alloys are most often used for offshore structures.

 - Corrosion Inhibitors.
-If the environment is controlled (especially in recirculating systems), corrosion inhibitors can often be added to it.
-These chemicals form an electrically insulating or chemically impermeable coating on exposed metal surfaces, to suppress electrochemical reactions.
-Corrosion inhibitors are chemicals that, when added in relatively low concentrations to the environment, reduces the rate of a corrosive process.
-Which substance that acts like inhibitors depends on both the corrosive environment as well as the alloy.
+If the environment is controlled (especially in recirculating systems), corrosion inhibitors can often be added.
+These chemicals form an electrically insulating or chemically impermeable coating on exposed metal surfaces to suppress electrochemical reactions.
+Corrosion inhibitors are chemicals that, when added in relatively low concentrations to the environment, reduce the rate of a corrosive process.
+Which substance acts like an inhibitor depends on the corrosive environment and the alloy.
 Inhibitors are normally used in closed systems such as automobile radiators and steam boilers.
 An example of this principle is the use of antifreeze in cars.
 The effectiveness of an inhibitor depends on several different mechanisms.
-Some reacts with the chemically active species in the solution while other react with the corroding surface and interfere with the corrosive reaction, or form a thin protective coating.
-For example, oxygen is generally removed by reductive inhibitors such as amines and hydrazines.
+Some react with the chemically active species in the solution, while others react with the corroding surface, interfering with the corrosive reaction or forming a thin protective coating.
+For example, reductive inhibitors such as amines and hydrazines generally remove oxygen.
 In this example, hydrazine converts oxygen, a common corrosive agent, to water, which is generally benign.
-Many inhibitors are also toxic and are therefore not suitable to use in all applications.
-Another limitation of inhibitors is that they generally lose the effectiveness when the temperature and concentration of the environment increases.
+Many inhibitors are also toxic and are, therefore, unsuitable for all applications.
+Another limitation of inhibitors is that they generally lose effectiveness when the temperature and concentration of the environment increase.

 Corrosion-resistant alloys, as their name indicates, are alloys with enhanced corrosion resistance.
 Some ferrous and many non-ferrous metals and alloys are widely used in corrosive environments.
-In all cases, it strongly depends on certain environment and other conditions.
+In all cases, it strongly depends on certain environments and other conditions.
 Corrosion-resistant alloys are used for water piping and many chemical and industrial applications.
-In case of ferrous alloys, we are talking about stainless steels and to some extent about cast irons.
-But some non-ferrous corrosion-resistant alloys exhibit remarkable corrosion resistance nad therefore they may be used for many special purposes.
-There are two main reasons why nonferrous materials are preferred over steels and stainless steels for many of these applications.
-For example, many of the non-ferrous metals and alloys possess much higher resistance to corrosion than available alloy steels and stainless steel grades.
+In the case of ferrous alloys, we are talking about stainless steel and, to some extent about, cast irons.
+But some non-ferrous corrosion-resistant alloys exhibit remarkable corrosion resistance; therefore, they may be used for many special purposes.
+There are two main reasons why non-ferrous materials are preferred over steel and stainless steel for many applications.
+For example, many non-ferrous metals and alloys possess much higher resistance to corrosion than available alloy steels and stainless steel grades.
 Second, a high strength-to-weight ratio or high thermal and electrical conductivity may provide a distinct advantage over a ferrous alloy.

 CRUDs in Power Plants

-Besides these radiological aspects CRUDs can have a number of adverse effects on the plant and its components.
+Besides these radiological aspects, CRUDs can adversely affect the plant and its components.
 These can include the following: